msndvlpr/caronsale-code-challenge/README.md

 ..
 ```

-## Screen Flow and Features Overview:
+## Screen Flow and Features Overview

 ### Login Screen:
 In this screen user should enter it's username and password for the identification (authentication), for simulating a real situation username and password are arbitrary and